 - 1. Students must be enrolled a minimum of 3 credits the semester they defend. - 2.
-Once the thesis is reviewed, edited, and the final version is approved by the chairperson, submit copies to the remaining committee members. - 3.
+Once the thesis is reviewed, edited, and the final version is approved by the - chairperson, submit copies to the remaining committee members.
 With input from the supervisory committee and the department advisor, schedule the public oral examination/defense a minimum of 2-3 weeks from the time the final thesis draft was given to the committee.
-Submit the Dissertation Announcement Form. - 4.
+Submit the Dissertation Announcement Form and Thesis Evaluation Form (no less than - 4.
 Pass the oral defense with only minor correction to the thesis before the end of the registered semester.
 If the student has more than minor corrections, they will receive a 'fail' and be required to register for the following semester and redefend. - 5.
 During the oral defense, members of the supervisory committee may ask the student questions related to the thesis, course work and other basic fundamentals.
-Get committee signatures on the MS Defense Form and submit to the department Academic Advisor within three working days of the final defense. - 6.
+Committee signatures are needed on the MS Defense Form and submit to the department Academic Advisor within three working days of the final defense. - 6.
 Students are required to defend and submit their thesis to the Thesis Editor by certain dates during the semester they are graduating.
 Please check the Graduate School website for a list of deadlines.